sergei202/okcoders-module2/week1/README.md

 - `Function` (functions allow us to execute specific named chunks of code)

 ### `Number`
-`Number`s are exactly what they sound like: They store numeric values.
+Numbers are exactly what they sound like: They store numeric values.
 We can preform numeric operations on them:
 - `1 + 2`
 - `9 - 2`
 - `10 * 10`